Chapter 5:

 Hebrews 1.1-13

-God, who long ago spoke on many occasions and in many ways to our forefathers by means of the prophets, has at the end of these days spoken to us by means of a Son, whom he appointed heir of all things, and through whom he made the systems of things.
-He is the reflection of [God's] glory and the exact representation of his very being, and he sustains all things by the word of his power; and after he had made a purification for our sins he sat down on the right hand of the Majesty in lofty places.
-So he has become better than the angels, to the extent that he has inherited a name more excellent than theirs.
-For example, to which one of the angels did he ever say: "You are my son; I, today, I have become your father"?
-And again: "I myself shall become his father, and he himself will become my son"?
-But when he again brings his Firstborn into the inhabited earth, he says: "And let all God's angels do obeisance to him."
-Also, with reference to the angels he says: "And he makes his angels spirits, and his public servants a flame of fire."
-But with reference to the Son: "God is your throne forever and ever, and the scepter of your kingdom is the scepter of uprightness.
+Long ago God spoke to our forefathers by means of the prophets, on many occasions and in many ways.
+Now at the end of these days he has spoken to us by means of a Son, whom he appointed heir of all things, and through whom he made the systems of things.
+He is the reflection of God's glory and the exact representation of his very being, and he sustains all things by the word of his power.
+And after he had made a purification for our sins, he sat down at the right hand of the Majesty on high.
+So he has become better than the angels, in that he has inherited a name more excellent than theirs.
+For example, to which one of the angels did God ever say: "You are my son; today I have become your father"?
+And again: "I will become his father, and he will become my son"?
+But when he again brings his Firstborn into the inhabited earth, he says: "And let all of God's angels bow before him."
+Also, he says about the angels: "He makes his angels spirits, and his ministers a flame of fire."
+But about the Son, he says: "God is your throne forever and ever, and the scepter of your Kingdom is the scepter of uprightness.
 You loved righteousness, and you hated lawlessness.
-That is why God, your God, anointed you with oil of exultation more than your partners."
-And: "You at the beginning, O Lord, laid the foundations of the earth itself, and the heavens are works of your hands.
-They themselves will perish, but you yourself are to remain continually; and just like an outer garment they will all grow old, and you will wrap them up just as [one does] an overcoat, as an outer garment; and they will be changed, but you are the same, and your years will never run out."
-But with reference to which one of the angels has he ever said: "Sit at my right hand, until I place your enemies as a stool for your feet"?
+That is why God, your God, anointed you with the oil of exultation more than your companions."
+And: "At the beginning, O Lord, you laid the foundations of the earth, and the heavens are the works of your hands.
+They will perish, but you will remain; and just like clothing, they will all wear out, and you will wrap them up just one does an overcoat, as a garment, and they will be changed.
+But you are the same, and your years will never come to an end."
+But about which of the angels has he ever said: "Sit at my right hand until I place your enemies as a stool for your feet"?

-2 Cor 4.4
+2 Cor 4.3, 4

 Col 1:15